 Life Insurance Contracts

-The IRS has placed a general ban on life insurance contracts as part of an IRA investment plan.
-This includes all the types of life insurance contracts such as whole life, universal, and term, as well as variable policies of any amount.
+An IRA is specifically prohibited from investing in life insurance contracts.
+This includes all types of insurance contracts such as whole life, universal, and term, as well as variable policies of any amount.
 A 401(k) plan may invest in these types of life insurance.

 Collectibles include artwork, rugs, antiques, metals, gems, stamps, alcoholic beverages, and most coins.
-Certain US and foreign coins with 99.9% purity may be held by an IRA, but must be held in the physical possession of the IRA custodian.
+Certain types of bullion, as well as US and foreign coins with 99.9% purity may be held by an IRA, but must be held in the physical possession of the IRA custodian.

 S Corporation Stock

-Because of specific shareholder restrictions imposed on S Corporations, IRAs cannot own stock in S Corporations.
+Because of specific shareholder restrictions imposed on subchapter S corporations, they cannot accept an IRA as a shareholder.

 Secured & Unsecured Notes

 A note is a legal document in which an individual or entity extends credit to another individual or entity in accordance with specified terms.
-Secured notes are notes that are backed by collateral, such mortgages or deeds of trust.
-Unsecured notes are notes extending credit to an individual (such as a non-disqualified relative or friend) that are not backed by collateral.
+Secured notes are notes that are backed by collateral, such as mortgages or deeds of trust.
+Unsecured notes are notes extending credit to an individual or business borrower that are not backed by collateral.

 Private Company Stock